nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

 ```
 {{/panel}}

 You can then install the project's dependencies, by running `npm install`.
-From here on, you're all set to create your own tests.
+From there, you're all set to create your own tests.

 The first step is to create on the root of your project a *test* folder, containing a sub folder named *features* and optionally another one named *resources*, if you need to use resources in your tests such as images.
-If you are doing custom step definitions, you must place them inside *features/step_definitions*.
+If you are doing custom step definitions, you must place them inside `features/step_definitions`.
 The functional tests framework will load feature files, step definitions and resources by convention, so please make sure to respect this folder structure.
 It should look as follows:

 ```
 .